 - Revisiting the meaning/determination of energy, available energy (exergy), and associated fundamental thermodynamic concepts for open/closed systems

-- Evaluation of physical and chemical exergy, calculation procedures, identification of the environment for a considered system, the reference states
+- Evaluation of physical and chemical exergy, calculation procedures, identification of the environment for a considered system for reference states

 - Examples of exergy calculation for energy interactions (heat and work) and flow exergies of material streams

-- Energy flows (Sankey) and exergy flows (Grassmann) at different systems’ scales
+- Energy and materials resources (global and local scales, scale/system selection, fossil and renewable); Energy flows (Sankey) and exergy flows (Grassmann) at different systems’ scales

-- Energy conversion efficiencies, traditional and transformational technologies
+- Energy conversion efficiencies, traditional and transformational technologies; Theoretical (Thermodynamics) limits

-- Energy/exergy flows in materials processing and manufacturing
+- Energy/exergy flows and balances (e.g., materials processing and manufacturing)

 - Examples of exergy losses’ calculations for selected technologies, allocation of internal and external losses